Appoorva24/ReBloom-iOSApp/README.md

 ---

-## Features
+Features

-### Mother Interface
+Mother Interface

-**Us (Connection Space)**
+Us (Connection Space)
-A shared emotional space where the mother can express her mood, exchange love notes and heart notes, track missions, and monitor the bond meter.
+A shared space where the mother can express her mood, send and receive love notes and heart notes, track missions, and monitor the bond meter.

-**Memory Jar**
+Memory Jar
-A calm space to capture and preserve meaningful moments with the baby through notes and voice memories.
+A space to capture and preserve meaningful moments with the baby through notes and voice memories.

-**Heal**
+Heal
-Guided exercises focused on gentle recovery, including breathing, relaxation, and postpartum-safe movements.
+Guided exercises that support gentle physical recovery, including breathing, relaxation, and postpartum-safe movements.

----

-### Partner Interface
+Partner Interface

-**Us (Connection Space)**
+Us (Connection Space)
-Allows the partner to stay connected by understanding the mother’s mood, tracking emotional and physical changes, and engaging through shared missions and notes.
+Allows the partner to view the mother’s mood, understand her emotional and physical changes, and track shared missions, love notes, and heart notes.

-**Memory Jar**
+Memory Jar
-A shared space to view and contribute to special moments, strengthening emotional bonding.
+Enables the partner to view and share special moments, building a shared memory experience.

-**Learn**
+Learn
-Thoughtful resources to help the partner understand postpartum recovery and offer more informed support.
+Provides educational resources to help the partner better understand postpartum recovery and offer informed support.

 ---

 ## What Makes It Unique